 Device passwords and PIN

-Newer operating systems for mobile phones, tablets, and laptops ask you to set a PIN or password when you set them up.
+Newer operating systems for mobile phones, tablets and laptops ask you to set a PIN or password when you set them up.
 This password is used as an encryption key (also called symmetric key encryption) and is needed in order to unlock and access data on the device.
 If someone steals your phone, they would need that secret key in order to unlock the device and access the data.

 Website and system owners who collect your data also have to care about encryption.
-For businesses, it looks different but the concept of having single or pairs of keys to unlock secret codes is the same.
+For businesses, it looks different but the concept of having single or pair of keys to unlock secret codes is the same.